 Stage 3: Coordination

 The next step is to think of the basic urge or need for the sub-personality.
 Take some time to recognise when a sub-personality is taking over.
 Can you take a conscious decision whether or not to stay in this personality?
-A little like when in my last blog, I was talking about ‘mindsets’, it’s good to recognise the trigger.
+It’s good to recognise the trigger.

 Try to be less reactive to a situation and see if you want to decide to embody this part of you, or is there another sub-personality that might be more useful at this point in time.

 An example is that if you are fearful of something, it might be that you have to go for an interview, then this might bring out a sub-personality (e.g. the worrier) that came from an experience you had as a child that didn’t go well.
 For example: where you were in an oral examination (or a music exam).
 This sub-personality may come out as you are under a similar pressure to perform.
 If this sub-personality is taking over, then thinking about a time when you were successful in a meeting, try to bring out a side of you (e.g. the manager sub-personality) that might help the situation.
 N.B.
 You will have your own names for your different sub-personalities and they may be different to the example above.

 If you notice that a sub-personality is taking over, can you stay detached from that part of you?
 Especially if it isn’t serving you at that moment?

 A fourth stage is when you get to know the different sub-personalities, can you try to experiment with combining them?
 If two are working together in a co-ordinated way, might this help you?